muarshad01/LLM/Notes/lecture04_notes.md

 1. Self-attention is an attention-mechanism, which relates different-positions of a single-sequence in order to compute a representation-of-the-sequence.
 2. Allows the model to weigh the importance of different words / tokens relative to each other.
 3. Enables model to capture __long-range dependencies__.

+#### Attention Score
-4. The self-attention mechanism maintains this __attention score__, which basically tells you which word should be given more attention.
+1. The self-attention mechanism maintains this __attention score__, which basically tells you which word should be given more attention.
+2. Attention score, which basically it's a matrix and it tells you which words should be given more importance in relative or in relation to other words.

 #### Attention Blocks
 * multi-head attention
 * mask multi-head attention

-### Attention Score
-* I mentioned they they calculate an attention score, which basically it's a matrix and it tells you which words should be given more importance in relative or in relation to other words.
+***

 ### Later variations of the Transformer architecture.
 1. __Bi-directional Encoder Representations from Transformers (BERT)__.
 It predicts hidden-words in a given sentence.